waii-ai/waii-sdk-js/README.md

 // Import the WAII module
 import WAII from 'waii-sdk-js';

-// Initialize the WAII system with the URL and API key WAII.initialize('https://tweakit.waii.ai/api/', 'your_api_key');
+// Initialize WAII with the URL and API key WAII.initialize('https://tweakit.waii.ai/api/', 'your_api_key');
 ```